aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      check-load-time  Check for common indicators that slowdown `verdi`. run_daemon       Run a daemon instance in the current interpreter. tests            Run the unittest suite or parts of it.
+      check-load-time   Check for common indicators that slowdown `verdi`. run_daemon        Run a daemon instance in the current interpreter. tests             Run the unittest suite or parts of it. validate-plugins  Validate all plugins by checking they can be loaded.

 .. _verdi_export: